 Only one application per person, per year.
 Successful applicants will not be eligible for subsequent Catalyst Awards.

-Faculty may request up to $75,000, with an award term of award term of one to two years.
+Faculty may request up to $75,000, with an award term of one to two years.
 Support may be used for PI salary, to hire graduate students, postdoctoral fellows or technicians, equipment, travel, and/or consumables.
 Applicants must describe a credible plan to make substantial progress toward their aims with one year of funding.
 Include fringe on all salary funding requests.
 We highly recommend that your departmental administrator reviews your budget for accuracy.

-2020 awards will be announced in June.
+2022 awards will be announced in late spring.
 It is expected that approximately 30 Catalyst Awards will be made this cycle.
-The 2020 RFA is the sixth annual cycle.

 Applications will consist of five elements: